qubitsec/plura/compliance/jama_japia/v2.2/en/content/1_policies_and_confidential_information_management.md

    - **Internal Audits and Third-Party Certifications**:
      PLURA-XDR regularly undergoes internal audits and external certifications to validate and enhance its security policies, access controls, and data protection processes.

+---

+### **Conclusion**

+PLURA-XDR supports compliance with guidelines and enhances security capabilities in the **Policies and Confidential Information Management** category through the following two perspectives:

+1. **Enterprise Support Perspective**
+   - ✅ **Centralized Policy Management**: Comprehensive management and real-time monitoring of security policies and log data through the dashboard.
+   - ✅ **Policy Documentation and Change Tracking**: Ensures transparency and supports audits with change history and approval records.
+   - ✅ **Data Breach Detection and Real-Time Response**: Detects and blocks unauthorized access and abnormal activities early.
+   - ✅ **Policy Awareness Enhancement**: Improves security awareness through policy acknowledgment checks and educational materials for employees.

+2. **Solution Compliance Perspective**
+   - ✅ **Designed Based on International Security Standards**: Built and operated in compliance with global standards such as ISO 27001 and NIST CSF.
+   - ✅ **Confidential Data Protection**: Reduces the risk of information exposure through encryption and secure data handling methods.
+   - ✅ **Regular Audits and Improvements**: Strengthens solution reliability through internal audits and external certifications.
+   - ✅ **Trackable Access Management**: Ensures internal controls and audit traceability by recording access logs for handling confidential information.

+In conclusion, PLURA-XDR helps organizations effectively comply with security policies and confidential information management guidelines while providing best practices in security, ensuring both reliability and efficiency.

      #### Benefits:
      - ✅ **Improved Solution Reliability and Stability**: Reflects PDCA cycles for continuous improvement.